beamish3162/Sports-Memorabilia/README.md

 Emails were sent for verification and on payment completion.
 Multiple practice accounts where setup successfully well with logout, login, password change, and if authorised link to admin all functioning.

-Had a good bit of trouble validating the profile page as it required a login so th evaldator turned up a 500 message.
+Had a good bit of trouble validating the profile page as it required a login so th valedator turned up a 500 message.
 Then when manually entered was giving problems realted to the search bar on the page but managed to fix it.

 # Deployment